garggopali/bookingsystem/README.md

 The project is a Java-based Booking System implemented using Spring Boot.
-It includes RESTful controllers, models for booking and coworking entities, database integration (via H2), and email notifications.
+It includes RESTful controllers, models for booking and coworking entities, H2 memory database with memory and/or file(based on active profile), and email notifications.

-**Here’s a draft README.md for my project:**

 **Booking System**
-A simple coworking space booking system built with Spring Boot.
+A simple coworking slot booking system built with Spring Boot/Gradle offering various endpoints as API cataglogue.
 It allows users to manage coworking availability, schedule bookings, and send notifications.

 **Features**
 REST APIs to: